-2.3.16 Long Term Reliability Review
+2.3.146 Long Term Reliability Review

 The PJM RTEP reliability review process examines the longer term planning horizon, which spans the current year plus 6 through the current year plus 15, using a 24-month reliability planning cycle.
 At the beginning of the first year of the cycle, a 5-year out base case, a long-term 8-year out base case and a 10-year out base case are developed and evaluated.
 At the beginning of the second year of the cycle, new 5-year out, 7-year out and 10-year out base cases are developed and evaluated.
 Assumptions and model development regarding this longer term view will be presented and reviewed and stakeholder input will be considered in the same process used for the near-term review.
 The longer term view of system reliability is subject to increased uncertainty due to the increased likelihood of changes in the analysis as time progresses.
 The purpose of the long term review is to anticipate system trends which may require longer lead time solutions.
 This enables PJM to take appropriate action when system issues may require initiation during the near term horizon in anticipation of potential violations in the longer term.
 System issues uncovered that are amenable to shorter lead time remedies will be addressed as they enter into the near-term horizon.
+7 and/or 8 year analysis is only required when 15 year analysis shows potential issues.